ejkragon/m5-hw8-agonkresky-emmanuel/README.md

 ![laptop mockup of the box challenge assignment](./mockups/laptop-1024x768.png)

+## Resources and Notes

+Read up on terminology from first semester.
+Duckett, J., Ruppert, G., & Moore, J. (2014).
+Javascript & JQuery: Interactive front-end Web development.
+Indianapolis, Ind: John Wiley & Sons.

+Used googled countless times and for the most part stayed within the confines of W3 Schools, although on occasion, I would check MDN and Stack Overflow.

+I checked-in in with my former teammates throughout the assignment.
+Abigail helped me understand why everything needed to be moved under function (sorry, Lee, I know you tried to explain it to me, but I still struggled with it).

+A blue rubber ducky.

 ## Background

 After completing the pizza ordering site, your boss has decided that you are ready for a bigger assignment.